jsaintro/publicnotes/3dprinting/Stepper Calibration/TMC Debugging.md

    M913
 You probably want to mess with running currents and SG settings if you have skipped steps SG for X looks way too high by default
-Lower sg = more sensitive
+Lower sg = more sensitive 1 = most Max = ??

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzI2MjQzODA0LC04NDI4MjI0MTcsMTUyNT
+eyJoaXN0b3J5IjpbMjc5NDMwNzM4LDMyNjI0MzgwNCwtODQyOD
-MwODM3Nl19
+IyNDE3LDE1MjUzMDgzNzZdfQ==
 -->